 The MCL Ambassador Model, in part, is informed by the 'Languages for the Professions and Specific Purposes' movement in language pedagogy.
 For more on LPSP and how recent innovations in MCL curriculum and assessment directions reflect this approach, click here:

-In addition to our major programs, we offer strong minor programs in French, German, Italian, and Spanish and two years of coursework in Chinese and Classics, and one year in Arabic.
-Students who plan to teach a foreign language are encouraged to take a second language, as flexibility enhances your chances of success in your post-college career.
+In addition to our major programs, we offer strong minor programs in French, Italian, and Spanish and World Language Advantage Certificate paths in Chinese, French, Italian, and Spanish.
+Students who plan to work as language experts or teach a world language are encouraged to take a second language, as flexibility enhances your chances of success in your post-college career.

 We strongly encourage our majors to study abroad.
 The International Education Office provides numerous low-cost opportunities for global learning—including opportunities in French-speaking Quebec, Canada; Paris, France; Salamanca, Spain; and Siena, Italy, to name just a few.

 In our major programs, we are able to offer you small classes which promote student participation and proficiency in the foreign languages and afford you, the student, the opportunity to get to know your professors well.

 The B.A. programs develop students' ability to use the spoken and written language as they learn about the culture, history, and literature of the areas of the world where this language is spoken.

 The B.A. degree program in Arts and Letters (French Romance Studies) provides the opportunity to craft a customized major for students who are interested in the study of any of the forms of human expression, creativity, and culture, and whose career/life plans would be served by an academic scope broader than that offered by any single department.